hamburger

 Civil Services Exam Timeline

-Every year the Civil Services Exam is almost conducted in the same time period.
+Every year the Civil Services Exam is conducted in almost the same time period.
 CSE notification is released in the month of February, and the Prelims exam is conducted in the month of June.
-Those who clear the Prelims then get to appear for the Civil Services Mains Exam that is conducted on the month of October, and then the Interview is scheduled for the selected candidates in the month of February/March of the following year.
-The Final result of the Civil Services Exam is declared in the month of April/May of the following year.
+Those who clear the Prelims then get to appear for the Civil Services Mains Exam that is conducted in the month of October, and then the Interview is scheduled for the selected candidates in the month of February/March of the following year.
+The final result of the Civil Services Exam is declared in the month of April/May of the following year.
 The complete process of the CSE, from notification to the declaration of the final result, takes a year.

 Civil Services Exam Application Form

-• Step-1: Open the UPSC official site, and register yourself by giving the required details on the official website of UPSC
+• Step-1: Open the UPSC official site, and register yourself by giving the required details on the official website of UPSC.

-• Step-2: Fill up the application form for Civil Services Exam by providing the required UPSC documents, and paying the application fee.
+• Step-2: Fill up the application form for the Civil Services Exam by providing the required UPSC documents, and paying the application fee.

-• Step-3: verify all the details, and press on ‘I Agree’ button after reading the declaration.
+• Step-3: Verify all the details, and press on ‘I Agree’ button after reading the declaration.

 Civil Services Exam Eligibility